dalehenrich/RowanSample9V4/README.md

 			}
 		}
 	},
-	#comment : 'two symbol dicts ... gemstone in one, the rest in another'
+	#comment : 'one symbol dict specified for gemstone, the rest in default (unspecified)'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0008',
+	#name : 'index_0009',
-	#title : 'two symbol dicts ... gemstone in one, the rest in another',
+	#title : 'one symbol dict specified for gemstone, the rest in default (unspecified)',
-	#specName : 'spec_0008',
+	#specName : 'spec_0009',
-	#index : 8,
+	#index : 9,
-	#derivedFrom : 'spec_0006',
+	#derivedFrom : 'spec_0008',
-	#comment : 'RowanSample9-Core, RowanSample9-Extensions, and RowanSample9-Tests packages in #\'RowanSample9_1\'.
+	#comment : 'RowanSample9-Core, RowanSample9-Extensions, and RowanSample9-Tests packages in default.
 RowanSample9-GemStone and RowanSample9-GemStone-Tests packages in #\'RowanSample9_2\'',
 	#rowanIssues : [
 		493
 	],